-Today, it is racially diverse, conservative and still attracting new people.
-In fact, its population has grown by 40% over the decade.
+Today, it is still attracting new people, the population having grown by 35% over the last decade.
 Forty percent of locals have at least a four year college degree.
 The crime rate is well below the national average.
-The cost of living is 20% above the national average.
+Politics lean to the right.
+The cost of living is 16% above the national average.

 Much of Georgetown's recent growth has been fueled by retirees (40% of residents are age 45 or better), thanks in large part to Sun City Texas, a popular 55+ Del Webb community.
-Started in 1995, it is currently home to about 7,500 dwellings, 14,000 residents and is still being built across 4,500 acres.
-Three golf courses, recreation centers, clubhouses, resort-style pools, a fishing lake and a nearly endless menu of activities are reasons why Sun City is a popular place.
-New homes start in the low-$200,0000s.
+Started in 1995, it is currently home to 14,000 residents and is still being built across 4,500 acres.
+Three golf courses, recreation centers, clubhouses, resort-style pools, a fishing lake and a nearly endless menu of activities are reasons why Sun City is so popular.
 Two other 55+ retirement communities, Oaks at Wildwood and Heritage Oaks, are much smaller but also popular with retirees.

-One of the best reasons to live in Georgetown is its appreciation of its past.
+Georgetown appreciates its past.
 During the 1970s and 1980s, town leaders decided to revitalize the downtown and restore its buildings to their former glory.
 Victorian and pre-WWI structures were renovated and refurbished, and soon Georgetown was boasting a wonderful streetscape of colorful historic storefronts, brick sidewalks and elegant homes.
 Today 200 buildings look just as they did a century or more ago and house a variety of businesses, including gourmet chocolate shops, cafes, banks, clothiers and some very good restaurants.

 During the spring, this picturesque town bursts with color as wild flowers and red poppies bloom with abandon, creating a festive atmosphere.
 The Red Poppy Festival celebrates this time of year and draws attendees from around the region.
 The Cattlemen's Ball happens every October.
 The Christmas Stroll each December turns the downtown into a fairy book scene.
 Every First Friday galleries stay open late, and music wafts from restaurants and pubs on the Square.